The HMRC notification, without the panic.

 Not tax adviceThis page explains MTD in plain English, based on HMRC guidance as of 2026.
 Rules and dates can change — always check gov.uk/making-tax-digital or speak to your accountant for advice on your specific situation.

-The people calmest about MTD are the ones who started a year before they had to.
-Be one of those.
+The people calmest about MTD are the ones who started before they had to.
+The button opens the app sign-in page for access.